All Episodes

 It's a small reactor.

-Is that the light water reactors or it's a small portable reactor and China is making a push by 2030 to pass the U.S. Navy in naval supremacy.
+And China is making a push by 2030 to pass the U.S. Navy in naval supremacy.

 And one of their shortcomings is in this area of nuclear propulsion for submarines.

-So they want this technology, and you have this bizarre, troubling situation where the son of the vice president and a close aide to John Kerry are investors in the company that's trying to steal this technology.
+And you have this bizarre, troubling situation where the son of the vice president and a close aide to John Kerry are investors in the company that's trying to steal this technology.

 Does that make it legal?

-In other words, even though your father is the vice president or your father's the secretary of state, uh you're still allowed as a family member.
+In other words, even though your father is the vice president or your father's the secretary of state, you're still allowed as a family member.

 There's nothing to prevent you from going and doing business while your father is in that position of influence and make your entire family rich.

-Yeah, and that this is really, really important.
+Yeah, and this is really, really important.

-If if if I'm a politician and you want to persuade me and bribe me, if you give me money, that's bribery.
+When you think about bribery laws or conflict of interest laws, it's very clear, Sean, if I'm a politician and you want to persuade me and bribe me, if you give me money, that's bribery.

 It is bribery as well.